 - Stay in touch with the teacher.
-Maintain a current phone number so the teacher can contact you, and make an effort to check in from time to time to see how your child is progressing.
+Maintain a current phone number and email address so the teacher can contact you, and make an effort to check in from time to time to see how your child is progressing.

 Most successful people had a lot of other people around encouraging them and helping them during their childhood years.
 Each staff member at Runyan is here because we love and want to help Runyan students, but we can’t do it alone.
 It will take all of us working together — teachers, parents, students and community members — to ensure the success of every Runyan student.
 I invite you to be a strong presence in your child’s academic development.